hwanglab/rnaseq_workshop/06_expression.md

 ```

 ## Build a read count matrix from htseq-count output files
 Merge results files into a single matrix to use in DESeq2 in the next session.
-The following joins the results for each replicate together, adds a header, reformats the result as a tab delimited file, and shows you the first 10 lines of the resulting file :
+The following step joins the results for each replicate together, adds a header, reformats the result as a tab-delimited file, and shows you the first 10 lines of the resulting file :

 ```bash